feathersui/feathersui-website/learn/as3-starling/features.md

 - Hardware-accelerated graphics.

-- Target iOS, Android, Windows, macOS, and Android TV.
+- Target Windows and macOS on desktop, Android and iOS on mobile.

-- Built on top of Starling Framework and Adobe AIR.
+- Built on top of [Starling Framework](https://gamua.com/starling/) and [Adobe AIR](https://airsdk.dev/).

-- Backed by Adobe and the community.

 ## Cross Platform